-A. Minimum size: Twelve inches (12")

-- 1. There is no commercial possession limit for american plaice provided the vessel is fishing in State waters and does not have a Federal permit authorizing the commercial harvest of american plaice. - 2.
-Vessels in possession of a Federal permit authorizing the commercial harvest of american plaice in Federal waters may harvest american plaice in State waters in the amount equal to the Federal Regulations.
+- A. Minimum size: Fourteen inches (14"). - B. Fishing year: The recreational American plaice fishery shall operate on a May 1 through April 30 fishing year. - C. Possession limit: - 1.
+There is no recreational possession limit for American plaice provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of American plaice. - 2.
+Vessels in possession of a federal permit authorizing the recreational harvest of American plaice in federal waters may harvest American plaice in state waters in the amount equal to the federal regulations.